mewsicapp/.github/profile/README.md

 # mewsic - a better music client

 ## What is mewsic?
-mewsic (if you capitalize it i will be sad but wont stop you) is a univerally cross-platform music client that is designed to be as feature-rich and extendable as possible.
+mewsic (if you capitalize it i will be sad but wont stop you) is a universally cross-platform music client that is designed to be as feature-rich and extendable as possible.

 ## Why?